veronicakelsey/stuartburrell.github.io/_pages/talks.md

 *Master's Defense, St Andrews, April 2016.*

 ## Outreach and general audience
+Sundials, dimensions and fractal projections
+*Carnegie Gathering, The Royal College of Physicians and Surgeons, Glasgow, February 2019.*

 The journey to a PhD in Mathematics
 *UWS Summer STEM Academy, Glasgow, July 2018.*